 Seriously, Angry Birds was not the first app developed by Rovio, neither Doodle Jump was the first one by Lima Sky.
 Also, the Robert Nay’s effect is not for everyone (nobody is interested in someone above 14 creating apps ).

 Spend time figuring out what did not work.
-You narration audio was not professionally recorded (believe me this is the most important thing after the graphics)?
+Your narration audio was not professionally recorded (believe me this is the most important thing after the graphics)?
 Budget correctly for that in the new app.
 Your graphics/illustrations were not top?
 Maybe your drawing skills are not that good yet.
 Be honest with yourself.
-Few people in the world are good in illustration, audio, animation, coding, marketing, etc.
+Few people in the world are good in illustration, audio, animation, coding, marketing, etc all together.

 Use the acquired knowledge and move on to your next idea.
 Also, take advantage of your previous app (only if it was a good one) and link it to the new one.
 Want to know a good example?
 Check the story of Fire Maple Games and see how they are using their first app, The Secret of Grisly Manor as a driver to the new one The Lost City.